AseelHamamreh/Growth-mindset/README.md

 > for more information abour growth mindest you can [click here!](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)

 My name is Aseel and I'm 23 years old.
 I have studied civil engineering at al-Balqa applied university.
-I have a short background knowledge in programming and wish to improve it!
+I have a short background knowledge in programming and wish to improve it.